SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 ####  intel WiFi/Bluetooth not supported
 ####  HDMI (Nvidia Optimus is hardwire to HDMI)
 # Important info
-#### when you switch SATA type to AHCI you might not be able to boot to windows again but do not worry here is a guide i found to switch without getting any issue https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci
+#### When you switch SATA type to AHCI you might not be able to boot to windows again but do not worry here is a guide i found to switch without getting any issue https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci
+#### If apple Continuity did not worked try logout and login on all your devices your hackintosh too
 #### OpenCore Guide https://dortania.github.io/oc-laptop-guide/

 ## Do not forget to generate new Smbios with clover configurator and for OC use GenSMBIOS (MacBook pro 16,1)